 Passenger restarts are captured in start.log / stderr.log so infra teams can audit deployments and rollbacks.

-Primary data lives on GCC-hosted MySQL clusters with read replicas for analytics.
+Primary data lives on managed MySQL clusters with read replicas for analytics.
 Backups remain encrypted at rest and rotate every 30 days.

 If you need a signed DPA or region-specific residency commitment, email [email protected] and reference your workspace ID.